skymavis/waypoint-unity/Assets/Plugins/README.md

 # Mavis ID Unity SDK

-The Mavis ID Unity SDK lets developers integrate Mavis ID into Unity games for Android, iOS, and desktop platforms (games distributed through Mavis Hub).
+The Mavis ID Unity SDK lets developers integrate Mavis ID into Unity games deployed to mobile platforms (Android and iOS) and desktop platforms (Windows and macOS).
 After the integration, users can sign in to your game with Mavis ID and set up a Web3 wallet to interact with the blockchain to send and receive tokens, sign messages, and more.

-Players on mobile interact with Mavis ID through a WebView within the game environment.
-Desktop users playing games through Mavis Hub see an overlay within the Mavis Hub client.
+Mobile games use the Mavis ID SDK to interact with the Mavis ID service through a native WebView.
+Desktop games distributed through Mavis Hub use the Mavis ID SDK to interact with the Mavis ID service through the Mavis Hub client.

 ## Features

-* User authorization: sign in to your app with Mavis ID.
+* Authorize users: sign in to your app with Mavis ID.
-* Transaction sending: transfer tokens to other addresses.
+* Send transactions: transfer tokens to other addresses.
-* Message signing: sign plain text messages.
+* Sign messages: sign plain text messages.
-* Typed data signing: sign structured data according to the EIP-712 standard.
+* Sign typed data: sign structured data according to the EIP-712 standard.
-* Contract calls: execute custom transactions on smart contracts.
+* Call contracts: execute custom transactions on smart contracts.

 ## Prerequisites